-Parameter AC profile WLAN parameters SSID The network name (called SSID) Description The description of the profile Security mode The desired security mode WPA mode The desired encryption method.
-WPA3 should be preferred over WPA2 and WPA1 WPA cipher The WPA cipher to be used, the default is to run both (TKIP and CCMP) $% \left( T{\mathrm{CCMP}}^{\mathrm{CCMP}}\right)$ Passphrase The passphrase used for authentication with WPA-Personal, oth- erwise the key passphrase for WPA-EAP-TLS.
+Parameter AC profile WLAN parameters Status Enables or disables this profile SSID The network name (called SSID) Description The description of the profile Security mode The desired security mode WPA mode The desired encryption method.
+WPA3 should be preferred over WPA2 and WPA1 WPA cipher The WPA cipher to be used, the default is to run both (TKIP and CCMP) $% \left(T{\rm CCMP} \right)$ Passphrase The passphrase used for authentication with WPA-Personal, oth- erwise the key passphrase for WPA-EAP-TLS.
 In case of WPA- Personal: The passphrase must be at least 8 to 63 characters long.
 Security features Enables Protected Management Frames Hidden SSID Hides the SSID Isolate clients Disables client-to-client communication RADIUS server The RADIUS server address RADIUS secret The secret used to authenticate against the RADIUS server Authentication port The port used for authentication Accounting port The port used for accounting messages